Nicolaas Roosendael

-Nicolaas Roosendael (1634, Hoorn - 1686, Amsterdam), was a Dutch Golden Age painter.
+Nicolaas Roosendael (1634–1686) was a Dutch Golden Age painter.

 Biography

-According to Houbraken he was the companion of Jacob Toorenvliet on his trip to Italy, but it is unknown whether he joined the bentvueghels with him or not.
+Nicolaas Roosendael was born in 1634 in Hoorn, Dutch Republic.
+According to Houbraken, he was the companion of Jacob Toorenvliet on his trip to Italy, but it is unknown whether he joined the bentvueghels with him or not.

-According to the RKD he travelled to Rome in 1670.
-On his return he settled in Amsterdam, where he made many pieces for the Begijnhof.
+According to the RKD, he travelled to Rome in 1670.
+On his return he settled in Amsterdam, where he made many pieces for the Begijnhof Chapel.

+He died in 1686 in Amsterdam.